ajwjung/memory-card/README.md

 * React
 * Vite

-## Playing the Memory Game
+## Playing the Memory Card

-The memory game shows 12 character cards from Attack on Titan and the player must try to click each card only once.
-The game ends when a card is picked a second time.
+The memory card game shows 12 character cards from a popular anime and manga, [Attack on Titan](https://en.wikipedia.org/wiki/Attack_on_Titan).
+The player may only click on each card once, and the card order gets shuffled on each click.
+The game ends if and when a card is picked a second time.
 The scoreboard displays the player's current score and highest score on the top right of the screen.

 ## API